top of page

 How to Make Butter

 Butter is a fundamental ingredient in tons of recipes and a staple in any kitchen.
 Have you ever wanted to make your own?
-It’s easier than you ever imagined and only takes two simple ingredients; heavy cream and salt (optional).
+It’s easier than you ever imagined and only takes two simple ingredients; 1 pint of heavy cream and 1/8 teaspoon of salt (optional).

 Instructions